 - Graphic & Design: logo, business card, cartoons, flyers, book covers, banner ads, infographics, presentation, invitation, photo editing

 - Data Entry: transcribing, updating customer information, and entering accounting records

 - Digital Marketing: SEO, social media marketing, email marketing, domain research, music promotion

 - Writing & Translation: articles writing, copywriting, resume writing, translation, press release

 - and even Game Coaching and Game Challenging

-- PayPal: PayPal is one of the most common forms of online payment, but as it was mentioned before, PayPal does require all users to be 18 years old.
+One of the most common ways is through PayPal.
+PayPal does require all users to be at least 18 years old.
 Teens who want to be paid via PayPal will either need to be 18 years old or have a trusted legal guardian that allows them to address payments to their PayPal.
-Payments sent to PayPal can be transferred to bank accounts or converted into checks.

 The other easy method of withdrawal is by using Payoneer – Get 25.00 USD reward after you sign up and receive at least $1,000 (or the equivalent in other currency) in payments.
 Marketplaces such as Fiverr and UpWork allow you to withdraw money from your account using Payoneer.
 To open a Payoneer account, you also need to be at least 18 years of age.

 To summarize, there are plenty of opportunities for teens who want to work online.
 Whether it’s for money or just for creativity, the industry is wide open.
 Teenagers should take advantage of the opportunity now, as it will only get harder as they grow older.